scala/scala.epfl.ch/records/2023-Q1-roadmap.md

 #### Reduce the Number of Ways to Import Scala Projects in IDEs

 Currently, when starting new projects in Metals the build server that is used by default is Bloop.
 Part of this is for historical reasons, but part of it is also due to the speed of Bloop and the integrations that exist for it.
 Bloop has been incredibly important in the Build Server arena.
-However, there is also BSP implementation in sbt and in Mill and even when a `.bsp/<build-tool>.json` entry exists, Metals will still force Bloop on the user unless they manually switch.
+However, there are also BSP implementations in sbt and in Mill and even when a `.bsp/<build-tool>.json` entry exists, Metals will still force Bloop on the user unless they manually switch.
 This can cause confusion and also may add extra steps into choosing a build server that shouldn't be needed.

 This problem also exists in a different way in IntelliJ when you open for example an sbt project that has an existing `.bsp/sbt.json` file you'll be prompted to import the project either as a BSP project or an sbt project.
 Arguably, newcomers have no idea what BSP is, and they shouldn't have to.